NicolasGAlvarez/git-training/git-commands.md

 `git restore <file>`.
 Is the same command as removing a file from the staged area but without the arg --staged.

+Another way to revert a file to the previous version is to checkout the file from the snapshot `git checkout <file>`.

+A file can be created (marked as new) in the working tree, then added to the staging area and modified again.
+Such file will be marked as new in the staging area and modified in the working tree.
+Git doesn't track files, it tracks changes.
+So the moment you stage a new file you are staging a STATE of that file.
+If it is then modified in the working tree but not staged again the following commit will have the state in which was staged, the 'new' state.
+The modifications will still be visible in the working tree but not in the snapshot.